Transaction Sequencer Network

 Auctioned Sequencer Rights

-Design: Sequencer rights auctioned periodically (daily, weekly) to highest bidder.
+Design: Sequencer rights auctioned periodically to the highest bidder.

 Pros: